-Ras el Hanout is a spice blend common in North African cooking and features especially heavily in Moroccan cuisine.
-Questions occur what is Ras el hanout, Ras el hanout uses, a recipe for Ras el hanout, the name in Arabic means “head of the shop,” and literally refers to the best spices the store has to offer.
+Ras el Hanout is a spice blend common in North African cooking and features heavily in Moroccan cuisine.
+The name in Arabic means means “head of the shop,” and literally refers to the best spices the store has to offer.

-Some say it refers to its Ethiopian roots, where the term ‘ras’ is a title for a king, a way of slightly glorifying the spice purveyor and his wares.
-Others suggest that it simply refers to the fact that the merchant makes his blends in the front of the shop in full view of the purchaser.
+Some say it refers to its Ethiopian roots, it simply refers to the fact that the merchant makes his blends in the front of the shop in full view of the purchaser.

-Use it to flavor chicken, lamb, or beef at the barbeque.
+Use it to flavor chicken, lamb, beef or vegetables at the barbeque.

 Jamaican Jerk is a style of cooking native to Jamaica, in which meat is dry-rubbed or wet marinated with a hot spice mixture called Jamaican Jerk seasoning.
 The term Jamaican Jerk marinade (also commonly known as Jamaican jerk spice) refers to a spice rub.

-Jamaican Jerk seasoning recipe is 100% Jamaican right down to its very core.
+Our Jamaican Jerk seasoning recipe is 100% Jamaican right down to its very core.
 Fragrant, savory, sweet, and tenaciously hot, jerk is truly a part of Jamaica’s history and can be traced back hundreds of years (at least since the middle of the seventeenth century) to the Maroons.
-We solve your query of where to buy Jamaican Jerk seasoning and Jamaican Jerk sauce recipe.

 PRODUCT DESCRIPTION • No artificial flavors or preservatives! • Made in Australia. • HACCP Certified. • Sprinkle or Rub on to meat or vegetable of your choice. •Barbeque or Bake as desired. • Quality spices sourced from all over the world.